 The ship’s chaplain stepped up as Julia handed the flag back to the Marine in front of her and nodded her head.
 The Marines took the flags and ceremoniously draped them over the caskets as the chaplain began, “Heavenly Father, look with favor upon these men and women who have entered into your loving embrace.
 Grant them mercy and admittance into Your Heavenly Kingdom.
 Give them and their families the peace they deserve.
 In your most holy name, Amen.”

 Those of faith returned the “Amen” before looking up when the captain announced, “I will now read the names of those who have died in the service of their star nation, ship, and crew… Lieutenant Commander Mary Sidon, Chief Petty Officer James Montgomery, Petty Officer Roger Roman…” the list went on.
+It seemed like the list just kept going on and on, there were too many deaths that day; way too many.

 Julia stepped forward and turned to Lieutenant Jason Mikita and nodded her head.
 Everyone took their uniform caps off in respect.
 Soon the gallery was filled with the sounds of Taps being played by the lieutenant on the bugle.